M1-CHPS/glhpc/docs/lecture1.md

 - Current version of project files.
 - Files are replaced or removed by Git during branch or version changes.

-## Index

-- **Staging Area**:
+### Index / Staging Area

 - Bridge between the working directory and the repository.
 - Used to group changes for a single commit.
 - Only the **index content** is committed, not the working directory.

 ## Basic Commands

 - `git init`: Initialize a Git repository.